 A Man-In-The-Middle attack, also known under the acronym MITM, happens when a communication between two parties is intercepted by an outside entity.
 The perpetrator either eavesdrops on the communication or impersonates one of the two parties, making it appear as a regular exchange of data.

-HOW A MITM ATTACK WORKS
+HOW A MAN IN THE MIDDLE ATTACK WORKS

 Most of the time, the communication between two parties is intercepted through a Wi-Fi hotspot connection.
 Hackers create free-access hotspots using legitimate names and make them available to the public.
 Once a user connects its device to the malicious hotspot, any online data exchange is intercepted by the hacker.